-LiDAR data has been acquired for TFL 49 and was used to generate a slope layer that was used in this analysis.
+LiDAR data has been acquired for 97.9% of TFL 49 and along with TRIM data for the remaining area, was used to generate a slope layer that was used in this analysis.
 Slopes greater than 80% are generally not harvested by Tolko and have been excluded from the THLB unless there is evidence of previous harvesting or they are in a proposed cutblock.
-The total area of slopes greater than 80% in TFL 49 is 728.1 hectares, of which 682.6 hectares is productive forest.
+The total area of slopes greater than 80% in TFL 49 is 728.3 hectares, of which 683.0 hectares is productive forest.
 After previous land base reductions are accounted for, the net reduction to the THLB was 38.4 hectares.